 After being Casevac’d back to the UK where he would undergo a number of surgeries and rehabilitation courses and made it back to his Battalion just as they were leaving for Op Herrick 13 in October 2010.
 This time Alfie would be serving with D Company as one of their Company Medics based out of PB1

-During an operation in a village called Dactran, Alfie was stuck in the helmet and daysack by a 7.62mm rounds, one knocking him unconscious.
+During an operation in a village called Dactran, Alfie was struck in the helmet and daysack by a 7.62mm rounds, one knocking him unconscious.
 Moments later he regained consciousness and realising there were several wounded among him, he began to move up and down the line treating and carrying wounded Paratroopers to safety.
 He carried on to finish the tour and returned home with D Company in May 2011.

 After being promoted to Lance Corporal, Alfie then transferred across to the 1st Battalion.
 In February 2012 he received the Military Cross from the Regiments Command In Chief HRH Prince of Wales alongside three other Paratroopers from the same Operation.